The following is adapted from the Royal Australian Navy News, 17 April 1970 edition, page 4.

 The decision to hold large-scale South East Asia Treaty Organisation (SEATO) maritime training exercises resulted in the grouping together of many ships and aircraft representing the interested nations.
 These exercises developed a high degree of efficiency in the combined fleets.

-Changes within the structure of the Navy were marked during this decade.
-The Women’s Royal Australian Naval Service was re-established in 1950.
+Changes within the structure of the Navy included the re-establishment of the Women’s Royal Australian Naval Service in 1950.

 The first of the Daring Class Destroyers, HMAS Voyager, was launched in 1952 followed by her sister ships Vendetta and Vampire.
 Shropshire (1953) and Australia (1955) were handed over to the ship-breakers.

 The angled-deck, steam catapult, mirror-landing Aircraft Carrier HMAS Melbourne commissioned in October 1955, and the Fireflies and Sea Furies were replaced by Gannets and the all-weather Sea-Venom jet fighter with helicopters acquired for air-sea rescue roles.
-The “Q” Class destroyers excepting Quality, were rebuilt as fast Anti-Submarine Frigates.
+The “Q” Class destroyers with the exception of Quality, were rebuilt as fast Anti-Submarine Frigates.

-After 28 years at Flinders Naval Depot, the RAN College returned to Jervis Bay for the opening of the new scholastic year.
-In 1958.
-Sir John Collins retired as First Naval Member being succeeded by Sir Roy Dowling, who, in turn was succeeded by Sir Henry Burrell.
-In November, 1960, the Government announced that the Royal Australian Navy would acquire six modern minesweepers; that a new survey ship would be constructed; and that a force of anti-submarine helicopters would be obtained.
+After 28 years at Flinders Naval Depot, the RAN College returned to Jervis Bay for the opening of the new scholastic year in 1958.
+Sir John Collins retired as First Naval Member in 1955 being succeeded by Sir Roy Dowling, who, in turn was succeeded by Sir Henry Burrell in 1959.
+In November 1960, the Government announced that the Royal Australian Navy would acquire six modern minesweepers; that a new survey ship would be constructed; and that a force of anti-submarine helicopters would be obtained.
 HMAS Melbourne would become an anti-submarine helicopter carrier after 1963.

 1960-to 1970

 During this decade, the RAN continued to expand with new ships being added to the Fleet with more on order.
+Similar to the previous decade hostilities (Confrontation and Vietnam War) intensified demands for more naval forces.
 On entering the “seventies,” the strength of the Navy was as follows:

 - An anti-submarine aircraft carrier, HMAS Melbourne, flagship of the fleet, equipped with Wessex anti-submarine helicopters, Skyhawk fighter-bombers and Tracker anti-submarine aircraft.